zrqiao/zrqiao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Zhuoran Qiao, a Ph.D. student at <a href="https://millergroup.caltech.edu/Miller_Group/Home.html">Miller Group</a>, Caltech.
-I work on developing physics-based machine learning methods, especially deep geometric learning approaches for molecular electronic structure and chemical dynamics.
+I am a Ph.D. student at <a href="https://millergroup.caltech.edu/Miller_Group/Home.html">Miller Group</a>, Caltech.
+I work on developing physics-based geometric learning approaches to tackle complex problems in chemistry and biology, especially for molecular electronic structure and dynamics.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.